Incept5/inception-ai-poc/README.md

 If you are happy with the code you can click on "Update Files" button to update the running system with the new code.
 Note: you will need to refresh the UI to see your new bot in the list of available bots

-## External System Improver Bit

-Set the following in your .env file to point to another local git based system on you local disk to then chat with via External System Improver Bot

-    EXTERNAL_SYSTEM_SRC=/path/to/your/other/system

-### Hints File

-You can add a file called *hints.md* to the root of your system to provide hints to the External System Improver Bot on how to improve your system for example:

-    # General

-    You could be asked to improve any part of the system and you should do your best to do that.
-    Below are some hints that might be helpful if you asked for a specific thing to do

-    ## Widgets

-    When asked to create a new widget you should fetch an example that makes sense and use it as a template.
-    Here are some ideas for good examples to use:
-    * code/python/widgetsystem/widgets/simple_widget.py - default widget
-    * code/python/widgetsystem/widgets/complex_widget.py - more complex widget that does x y z

 ## UI Screenshot

 ![docs/images/inception-ui.png](docs/images/inception-ui.png)